MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/migrate-sequence.md

 # Migrate sequences from one environment to another

-Use the solution import functionality to migrate sequences from one environment to another in Dynamics 365 Sales.
+Use the solution export and import functionality to migrate sequences from one environment to another in Dynamics 365 Sales.

 ## License and role requirements
 | Requirement type | You must have |